 How The Heck Can We Remove The Black Spots On Our RV?

-How to Remove the Black Streaks on an RV
+How to Remove Black Streaks on Your RV

 I have tried everything I can think of to remove this to no avail.
-(Purple Power, Grease Lightning, Bleach, RV Black streak remover, Magic Eraser Pads, Roof cleaner, etc) Is there something that will restore these to their glory days?
+(Purple Power, Grease Lightning, Bleach, RV Black streak remover, Magic Eraser Pads, Roof cleaner, etc.) Is there something that will restore these to their glory days?
 It is the only thing that looks bad on the RV and I am afraid to have them resealed with new ones since they currently don't leak just to improve the looks.
-Don't fix it if it ain't broke as my grandaddy use to say.
+Don't fix it if it ain't broke as my granddaddy used to say.

-Since I have not used any of these products personally I cannot tell you if they actually work or even if they could cause damage to your RV's finish.
-So it is up to you to read the labels of these products.
+DISCLAIMER: Since I have not used any of these products personally, I cannot tell you if they actually work or even if they could cause damage to your RV's finish.
+So, it is up to you to read the labels of these products.
 I would not use any of these products on or near any decals on your RV.

 I would also try the products on a very small area of the RV to see what happens before attempting to use it on the whole RV.

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.